 Having your property valued is an essential step towards obtaining finance, seeking adequate insurance cover, and a valuation is used when dividing up deceased estates.

-Speaking to HomeLight, Appraiser Paul Fonseca said that having the receipts and relevant paperwork handy can help inform a valuer of any recent upgrades or the specifics of a system.
+HomeLight appraiser Paul Fonseca said that having the receipts and relevant paperwork handy could help inform a valuer of any recent upgrades or the specifics of a system.

-The relevant paperwork can possibly see a valuer adjust their numbers accordingly.
+The relevant paperwork of ducted air conditioning can possibly see a valuer adjust their numbers accordingly.
 So yes, ducted air conditioning can increase the value of your home.
-Especially if it’s a modern system, is in good condition and is expected to operate for years to come.
+Especially if it’s a modern ducted system, is in good condition and is expected to heat and cool multiple rooms for years to come.

 However, property value and an actual selling price are two very different things.
-Air con may entice a buyer to spend some extra quid.
+Ducted air conditioners may entice a buyer to spend some extra quid.
 But it’s also possible that air conditioning will not affect sale price whatsoever.

 Can Air Con Affect Sale Price?

-Talking about air cons, Bartalis said: “They are great to have, so if you want to add them to your long-term home, please do so.”
+Talking about ducted systems, Bartalis said: “They are great to have, so if you want to add them to your long-term home, please do so.

 “But do not install them as a selling feature as most people expect they are there and are in good working order.”

-Property agent and CEO Craig Heppell supports Bartalis’ claims by stating that while essential in most Australian climates, an air conditioner does not increase property value.
+Property agent and CEO Craig Heppell supported Bartalis’s claims by stating that, while essential in most Australian climates, a ducted system did not increase property value.

 “This type of feature can add to the marketability, not the value.”

-So if your home already has a ducted system installed, that’s great!
+So, if your home already has a ducted air conditioning system installed, that’s great!
 But it’s not recommended that you install one in an attempt to increase the sale price.

-If you really want to spruik the air con to potential buyers, consider listing a home during summer and having the ducted air con pumping at the open house.
+If you really want to spruik the ducted air conditioning to potential buyers, consider listing a home during summer and having the ducted air con pumping at the open house.

 Can I Charge More Rent for Air Conditioning?

-Webbs Real Estate Senior Property Manager Amy Johnson manages a block of units where some have air conditioning while others do not.
+Webbs Real Estate Senior Property Manager Amy Johnson manages a block of units in which some have air conditioning while others do not.

-Amy told Rent.com.au that “When comparing two units of the same size and in similar condition with the only difference being the air conditioning, we have advertised the unit with the air conditioner at a rental rate $10 higher than the one without.”
+Amy told Rent.com.au: “When comparing two units of the same size and in similar condition with the only difference being the air conditioning, we have advertised the unit with the air conditioner at a rental rate $10 higher than the one without.”

 Of course, each property is different, but it would take a while to see a return on your investment if an air conditioner is installed for the single purpose of securing higher rent.

-So there you have it.
+So, there you have it.
 A quality ducted air conditioner is an energy efficient way to heat and cool your home and can increase your property’s value, but it may not affect the sale price or rental income.

-This doesn’t mean ducted is not a worthwhile investment.
-Consider adding a reverse cycle ducted system to your forever home for efficient, year round comfort and maybe equip the rental with a trusty split system if you’re happy with the long-term tenants.
+This doesn’t mean ducted air conditioners are not a worthwhile investment.
+Consider adding a reverse cycle ducted system to your forever home for efficient, year-round comfort and maybe equip the rental with a trusty split system if you’re happy with the long-term tenants.
 That way you can supply cooled or heated air to the main living area rather than multiple rooms.